misiektoja/spotify_profile_monitor/README.md

 The script requires Python 3.x.

-It uses requests, python-dateutil, pytz, tzlocal and urllib3.
+It uses requests, python-dateutil, pytz, tzlocal, urllib3 and pyotp.

 It has been tested successfully on:
 - macOS (Ventura, Sonoma & Sequoia)
 - Linux:
-   - Raspberry Pi Bullseye & Bookworm
+   - Raspberry Pi OS (Bullseye & Bookworm)
    - Ubuntu 24
-   - Rocky Linux 8.x
+   - Rocky Linux (8.x, 9.x)
-   - Kali Linux 2024
+   - Kali Linux (2024, 2025)
 - Windows (10 & 11)

 It should work on other versions of macOS, Linux, Unix and Windows as well.